Referendums in the United Kingdom: Organisation and legislation

 There was no independent public body to regulate referendums within the United Kingdom until the Labour government led by Tony Blair in 2000 set out a framework for the running of all future referendums when the Political Parties, Elections and Referendums Act 2000 or PPERA was passed, creating and giving the Electoral Commission responsibility for running all elections and such future referendums.
 The act also permitted the appointment of a "chief counting officer" (CCO) to oversee all future UK-wide referendums which would be held by the chairperson of the Electoral Commission.

 Legislation

 Separate legislation (i.e. an Act of Parliament) by the Parliament of the United Kingdom is required for the holding of each UK-wide referendum which is held to set out the referendum question, its format, the franchise for each plebiscite, and how each count is to be conducted.
-In the following is a list of legislation which has been passed by the UK Parliament to enable the holding of the following UK-wide referendums.
+To date three pieces of primary legislation has been passed by the UK Parliament to enable the holding of the following UK-wide referendums.